 Well, there's our website: www.mindfulness-west.com.
 But, really, there is so much out there - just Google around!
 There are some good talks online and some good books too.
 Someone who is worth Googling and reading is Professor Mark Williams.
 His book Mindfulness: Finding Peace in a Frantic World is excellent as are several introductory talks by him that can be found online - here's a good one to get started with.

-Samantha joined Ecosurety as HR assistant.
-She graduated from Cardiff University in 2008 with a degree in Business Management with a particular focus in Human Resources.
+Sam is HR manager for Ecosurety, putting her years of HR experience to great use!
+She graduated from Cardiff University in 2008 with a degree in business management with a particular focus in human resources.

 Support for your packaging, WEEE, battery and ESOS complianceRead More >>